-A few months later, after securing start-up funding and hiring some veteran journalists, CNP launched The Connecticut Mirror, a nonprofit, nonpartisan news website with a very clear mission: Through deep reporting on government policies and politics, to become an invaluable resource for anyone who lives, works or cares about Connecticut, and to hold our policymakers accountable for their decisions and actions.
+A few months later, after securing start-up funding and hiring some veteran journalists, CNP launched The Connecticut Mirror, a nonprofit, nonpartisan news outlet with a very clear mission: Produce deep reporting on government policies and politics, to become an invaluable resource for anyone who lives, works or cares about Connecticut, and to hold our policymakers accountable for their decisions and actions.

-More than 5,000 stories later, we start our fourth year with a still powerful sense of our mission.
+More than 7,000 stories later, we start our fifth year with a still powerful sense of our mission.

 With this, our new website, we are continuing to ramp up our coverage of Connecticut and issues important to our state, as well as to provide more of a platform for readers and decision-makers.
 We try to be here for you, for our state.
 Please join us, and the conversation, by logging on to www.ctmirror.org.